 Saturated Soil - The highest seasonal elevation in the soil that is in a reduced chemical state because of soil voids being filled with water.
 Saturated soil is evidenced by the presence of redoximorphic features or other information.

-Sediment - The product of an erosion process; solid material both mineral and organic, that is in suspension, is being transported, or has been moved by water, wind, or ice, and has come to rest on the earth's surface either above or below water level.
+Sediment - The product of an erosion process; solid material both mineral and organic, that is in suspension, is being transported, or has been moved by water, wind, or ice.

 Sedimentation - The process or action of depositing sediment.